IndigoNakamoto/Litecoin-Knowledge-Hub/user_instructions/knowledge_base_contribution_guide.md

         ```
     *   Check for any errors in the console output.
 6.  **Submit for Review:**
-    *   Commit your changes with a clear commit message.
+    *   Commit your changes with a clear commit message (e.g., "feat(kb): add vetted article on MWEB via deepsearch" or "fix(kb): correct details in what-is-litecoin.md").
     *   Push your changes to your fork/branch.
     *   Open a Pull Request (PR) against the main project repository.
     *   In your PR description, briefly explain the purpose of your contribution and any specific areas reviewers should focus on.
+If it's a DeepSearch-originated article, mention this.

 Thank you for helping build a high-quality knowledge resource for the Litecoin community!